ariannamethod/AriannaMethodHub/README.md

 The skin system reflects these spikes visually.
 Gradient colors fade from calm green to stormy red and a chaotic hue-rotation animation engages when entropy surpasses 4.5, making the interface pulse with the system's creative turbulence.

+Two additional utilities continue this biological metaphor. `arianna_core/pain.py` monitors dissonance after each generation.
+It scores outputs using entropy and an affinity measure for resonant words.
+Scores above `0.5` log a "pain event" and randomly perturb `model.txt`, echoing Damasio's view of emotional feedback.

+`arianna_core/6th_feeling.py` provides foresight.
+After every `reproduction_cycle()` it predicts the next interaction by distorting the model with a Lorenz-style step.
+The sample and its entropy are written to the log.
+On the following day, the actual output is compared to the prediction: close matches gently boost the model while large deviations trigger `pain.py`.
+This cycle integrates with `skin.py` and keeps evolution lightweight without external dependencies.

 ### Throttled Reproduction

 Retraining can now be limited via a new `reproduction_interval` setting.
 Whenever the system completes an evolution step or detects dataset changes, it normally runs `reproduction_cycle()` to fold those edits back into the model.
 The throttle writes a timestamp to `last_reproduction.txt` after each pass and skips subsequent cycles until the configured interval has elapsed.